-Explore homes, neighborhoods, schools, and market trends in Winfield, Illinois.
+Explore homes, neighborhoods, and what it’s like living in Winfield, Illinois

 Winfield is a small village in DuPage County with a quiet, residential feel.
 It sits just west of Wheaton and offers a little more space and a little less traffic than some of the surrounding towns.

-Many buyers are drawn to Winfield because of its balance.
-You are close to shopping, restaurants, and the Metra in nearby towns, but you still get tree-lined streets, larger lots in many areas, and a more relaxed pace of life.
+Many buyers are drawn to Winfield because of that balance.
+You are close to shopping, restaurants, and the Metra in nearby towns, but still get tree-lined streets, larger lots in many areas, and a more relaxed pace of life.

 Winfield real estate offers a mix of established neighborhoods and newer subdivisions.
 Most homes are single-family properties, with a range of ranch homes, two-story homes, and some larger custom builds.